 How Does an Isolated Buck Converter Work?

-Just like a buck converter, Figure 1 shows an iso buck topology.
-By replacing the inductor in a buck circuit with a transformer, the result is an iso buck converter.
-The transformer secondary side has independent ground.
+An isolated buck topology, as shown in Figure 1, is similar to a generic buck converter.
+By replacing the inductor in a buck circuit using a transformer, we can get an isolated buck converter.
+The transformer’s secondary side has an independent ground.

-During on time, the high-side switch (QHS) is on, and the low-side switch (QLS) is off, the transformer magnetizing inductance (LPRI) is charged up.
-The arrow in the block diagram (Figure 2) shows the current flow direction.
-The transformer primary current increases linearly.
-The current ramping slope depends on (VIN - VPRI) and LPRI.
-The secondary-side diode (D1) is reverse-biased during this time interval and loads current flow from COUT to load.
+During on-time, the high-side switch (QHS) is on and the low-side switch (QLS) is off.
+The transformer’s magnetizing inductance (LPRI) is charged up.
+The arrows in Figure 2 show the current flow direction.
+The primary current increases linearly.
+The current ramping slope depends on (VIN – VPRI) and LPRI.
+The secondary side diode, D1, is reverse biased during this time interval and loads current flow from COUT to load.

-When designing a converter, some specs should be declared and defined as it will determine which component will be used, especially in a transformer.
+When designing a converter, some specifications should be declared and cleared.
+It will determine which component will be used especially when choosing a transformer.

-Maximum duty cycle (D) is typically assigned in the range of 0.4 to 0.6.
-The minimum input voltage (VIN_MIN) and max duty cycle determine the primary output voltage (VPRI).
-The primary output voltage and output voltage (VOUT) determine the transformer turns ratio.
+Maximum duty cycle (D) is usually assigned in the range of 0.4 to 0.6.
+The minimum input voltage (VIN_MIN) and maximum duty cycle will determine the primary output voltage (VPRI).
+Then, the primary output voltage (VPRI) and secondary output voltage (VOUT) will determine the transformer turns ratio.

 Output current (IOUT) and output power (POUT) are key parameters that influence transformer selection.
-Output current helps determine the thickness of the copper wire and output power determines which transformer skeleton is used.
-The permeability of the skeleton indicates how much energy it can store, and how much power it can put out.
+Output current determines the thickness of the copper wire, while output power determines which transformer bobbin should be used.
+The permeability of the bobbin shows how much energy it can store and how much power it can put out.
 Generally, the DC output current multiplied by a coefficient is assigned to the inductor’s (transformer’s) ripple current.
-Duty cycle and switch frequency are used to calculate the TON time, while VIN, VPRI, and ripple current decide the primary inductance.
+Duty cycle and switch frequency are used to calculate TON time, while VIN, VPRI, and ripple current determine the primary inductance.
 The assigned coefficient must not be too large or too small since a large coefficient can lead to a large ripple current.
-Large ripple current may result in half the H-bridge current limit, which may damage the MOSFET.
+A large ripple current may reach half of the H-bridge current limit and damage the MOSFET.
 This will lead to a large ripple voltage on the output capacitor due to its ESR and ESL.
-On the contrary, when an extremely small ripple current is needed, use a large inductance inductor (transformer).
-It will be a big skeleton with a large size of the transformer winding.
-The large inductance will limit loop bandwidth and the loop response performance.
+On the contrary, when an extremely small ripple current is needed, we need to use a high inductance value inductor (transformer).
+If the coil has many turns, this will require a bulky bobbin.
+The large inductance will limit loop bandwidth and reduce the dynamic response index.

 Choosing a Transformer

-Obviously, energy was transferred to the secondary only in TOFF time.
-The turns ratio can be decided by the following equation:
+Energy is transmitted to secondary coil only in TOFF time.
+The turns ratio can be determined by Equation 1:

-Where VD is the diode (D1) forward-bias voltage.
-For Vpri, assign a maximum duty cycle in the range of 0.4 to 0.6.
-The Vpri can be calculated by the following equation:
+Where VD is the secondary diode forward bias voltage.
+For VPRI, we usually assign a maximum duty cycle in the range of 0.4 to 0.6.
+The VPRI can be calculated using Equation 2:

 Where D is the maximum duty cycle and VIN_MIN is the minimum input voltage.
-From Equation 2, calculate the turns ratio.
+From Equation 2, we can calculate the turns ratio.
 In a non-isolated buck converter, the ripple current is the same on both sides of the inductor.
 Easily, we can calculate the inductance required using Equation 3.

 Where f is the switching frequency and ΔI is the ripple current.
-As discussed before, ripple current equals the DC output current multiplied by a coefficient:
+As discussed previously, ripple current equals the DC output current multiplied by a coefficient:

 Where K is the coefficient.
-But in iso buck converter topology, there is a transformer not an inductor.
+But in an isolated buck converter topology, there is a transformer and not an inductor.
 How do we deal with it when the component is a transformer rather than a inductor?
-As we know, the current ratio equals the turns ratio inversely:
+As we know, the current ratio equals the inverse of the turns ratio:

-Where Ipritoff is the secondary current, which is converted and transferred to the primary side during TOFF time.
-The sum of the primary and secondary-side current can be considered as an equivalent inductor current.
+Where IPRITOFF is the secondary current that is converted to a primary current in TOFF time.
+We should add a transformer’s two-coil current as an equivalent inductor current.

 Where ILeq is the equivalent inductor current.
-If the transformer has three more windings, this is the following equation:
+If the transformer has three more windings, then

-But is this correct?
-Let’s verify it with the simulation result based on the MAX17682.
-Figure 4 shows a screenshot of the MAX17682 typical circuit drawn in SIMPLIS.
-Current probes, IPRI and ISEC1, were placed on both sides of the transformer T1.
+Is this correct?
+Let’s see a simulation result based on the MAX17682.
+Figure 4 shows a MAX17682 circuit, which was drawn in EE-Sim® OASIS, powered by SIMetrix/SIMPLIS.
+Current probes, labeled IPRI and ISEC1, have been placed at both sides of the transformer.

-Figure 5 is a screenshot of the transient simulation resulting from two probes.
-Two current waveforms were added by using the above equations.
+Figure 5 shows a transient simulation result from the two probes.
+The two current waveforms were added utilizing Equation 6.

-Clearly, the added current (cyan) results in a triangle wave, just as the inductor in a non-iso buck converter.
-The transformer primary ΔI can then be easily calculated:
+The added current results (red) in a triangle wave and behaves just like the inductor in a non-isolated buck converter.
+So the transformer’s primary ΔI can be easily calculated:

-Typically, an assigned load current ripple is 0.2 times the DC output current.
-K can be assigned to 0.2 times Nsec/Npri.
-At the same time, the primary peak current should be guaranteed less than the limited switch.
-Where Ipk is:
+Usually, we assign a load ripple current that is 0.2 times the DC output current.
+So K can be assigned to 0.2 times NSEC/NPRI.
+At the same time, the primary peak current should be designed less than the switch current limitation, where IPK is:

-The transformer primary inductance can be easily calculated as:
+Then the transformer’s primary inductance can be easily calculated:

-By using the turns ratio, primary inductance, output power, output current, and isolation voltage parameters, a decision can be made on the inductor design.
+By using the turns ratio, primary inductance, output power, output current, and isolation voltage, we can decide which inductor will be used or designed.

-According to the above example, Equation 10 can be rewritten to follow this equation for TOFF time.
+According to the previous discussion, Equation 10 can be rewritten to follow Equation 11 for TOFF time.

-By using the simplified equation shown in Figure 6, the user ensures a faster design with a primary ripple current that equals the Toff duty cycle.
-If you want to modify primary ripple current or use another parameter, this tutorial discussed how to implement that.
+By using the simplified equation shown in Figure 6, the user ensures a faster design with a primary ripple current that equals the TOFF duty cycle.
+If you want to modify primary ripple current or use another parameter, you can follow this tutorial.